 Analyzing the Soil Quality

-—Soil quality can be tested in a laboratory and this can help in highlighting any possible nutrient deficiencies.
+—Soil quality can be tested in a laboratory, and this can help in highlighting any possible nutrient deficiencies.
 The soil quality can be improved by adding compost and organic matter.
 Good quality soil will ensure healthy and thriving plants.
 Fertilizers can be used in the garden beds to further enhance the soil quality.
-Perennials prefer neutral to slightly acidic soil.
+Perennials prefer neutral to the slightly acidic soil.
 The pH level of the soil can be improved by adding lime.
 Pelletized lime or lime juice can be added to the soil to raise the pH level and lower the acidity.

 Getting Rid of Perennial Weeds

 —It is important to get rid of the perennial weeds from the flower beds as they tend to reappear every year.
 You would not want the plant growth to get hampered by nasty weeds as they compete with your plants for essential nutrients.
 Cultivate or plow the area and apply herbicides so that the weeds are killed.
 It is advisable not to plant anything in the flower beds for at least two weeks after the application of herbicides.
 A second application of herbicides might be required if the weeds regrow.
 Once all the weeds have been destroyed, you can start growing the plants of your choice.
 It is recommended to use mulch in the flower beds to avoid the growth of unwanted weeds in the future.
 Mulching can be quite effective in reducing the weed growth.